ALBERT & ELSIE-DEE

 Believing Bloodscream to be a friend of Wolverine's, Albert and Elsie-Dee asked him if they could work together in finding him.
 Bloodscream agreed with enthusiasm, concealing his more sinister motives for wanting to find Wolverine.
 As they traversed the Canadian wilderness, Albert detected the unique pheromone scent of their old friend Puppy, and even though that would put Puppy's age at well over 300 years, Albert was certain the scent was his.
 Fortunately, Puppy's scent led them to Wolverine's, at which point they detected he had taken flight somewhere.
 Still in pursuit of him, Albert tracked down their modified stealth fighter, which Mystique and Spiral had safely stored beneath the Hudson Bay.
 From there, they trotted all over the globe in pursuit of Wolverine, with the ill-intentioned Bloodscream still at their side.
 [Wolverine (2nd series) #82-84, 86]

 At some point over the course of their travels, Albert and Elsie-Dee parted ways with Bloodscream.
 It is unclear if they ever caught up with Wolverine.
 They kept a low profile for some time after that, until they collided with a Blattarian hyper-space cruiser piloted by the Bianca LaNeige.
 Their stealth fighter emerged from the collision intact, but they downed the craft of the villainous LaNeige.
-[Generation X #42]
+[Generation X (1st series) #42]

 Albert and Elsie-Dee's current whereabouts are unknown.
 However, given their resilience and extremely long lifespans, it is likely they will someday finally succeed in reuniting with their old friend Wolverine, the man whose mere existence inspired their own.